Resources

 Tip #6: Use a clear Call-To-Action (CTA)

-Use deep linking to directly take the message to the relevant landing page or product page in the website, instead of the home page.
+Use deep linking to directly take the message to the relevant landing page or product page on the website instead of the home page.
 Guide them on what to do next without complicating the entire navigation path.

 Related Post: 8 Tips to Increase User Engagement by Deep Linking Push Notifications